ccnuJLiu/Self-Organized-Energy-Efficient-Cross-Layer-Optimization-for-Device-to-Device-Communication-in-Heter/README.md

 where BDl and CD corresponds to the allocation of Q RBs and their corresponding power levels by each lth D2DTU.
 The constraints C1 - C3 represent the satisfaction of the minimum throughput requirements of the considered three-tier users, respectively, the constraint C4 represents the minimum power allocation bound on each RB and the constraint C5 represents that maximum number of RBs acquired by each D2DTU.
 ## Propsoed algorithm for self-organized RB and power allocation using non-cooperative game
 ![Alt text](https://user-images.githubusercontent.com/24733570/31723752-011c9b0c-b420-11e7-95ee-951410e0468e.png)

+# Reference
+If you want more information, then your can refer to our publised paper.
+In addition, if you find any information in the content that is help for your research, then please cite the paper in your work.

+*Shahid A, Kim KS, De Poorter E, Moerman I. Self-Organized Energy-Efficient Cross-Layer Optimization for Device to Device Communication in Heterogeneous Cellular Networks.
+IEEE Access.
+2017;5:1117-28.*

+# Contact
+adnan.shahid@ugent.be